-In this passage our writer introduces the central theme of his sermon, namely, Christ the faithful and merciful high priest after the order of Melchizedek.
-First, he defines the qualities of a high priest: function, v1; sympathy, v2-3; and authorization, v4.
-These qualities are then applied to Christ, v5-10.
-In v5-6, Christ's call to the priesthood is supported from scripture. v1-4.
-The writer wants to show that Jesus is genuinely a high priest, although far superior to any of the descendents of Aaron, and is therefore, someone we can rely on to speak for us before the throne of God's grace.
+In this passage our author introduces us to Christ, the faithful and merciful high priest after the order of Melchizedek.
+First, he defines the service of a high priest, his offering of sacrifices for the forgiveness of sins, v1.
+Second, the qualities of a high priest: empathy and identification, v2-3.
+Third, the position of a high priest: called and authorized, v4.
+These qualities are then applied to Christ, the Son, a high priest after the order of Melchizedek, v5-6.
+Christ's call to the priesthood is supported from scripture, Ps.2:7, 110:4.
+The writer wants to show that Jesus is genuinely a high priest, although far superior to any of the descendents of Aaron, and is therefore, someone who enables us to boldly approach the throne of God's grace.

 v1.
-In the opening verse our writer defines the prime function of a high priest who is of the order of Aaron.
+In the opening verse, our author defines the prime function of a high priest who is of the order of Aaron.
 Aaron was the brother of Moses and was the first high priest of Israel.
 The priestly function is to "represent men in matters for which they are responsible before God".
-In particular, it is to make representation on behalf of the sin of the people.
-The high priest is to make sin offerings to God for the people, of course, this function corresponds with Christ's sacrificial function.
+In particular, he is to make representation on behalf of the sin of the people by making sin offerings to God.
+Of course, this function corresponds with Christ's sacrificial function.

 v4.
-The final characteristic of the high priest is that he is called by God.
-A high priest is appointed by God.
-The writer could have, at this point, outlined how the choice of high priest in Israel had turned into a political appointment and had been virtually invalid since the monarchy, but he is primarily concerned to align this characteristic with Christ's divine appointment.
+The final characteristic of the high priest is that he is called by God; he is appointed by God.
+The author could have, at this point, outlined how the choice of high priest in Israel had turned into a political appointment and had been virtually invalid since the monarchy, but he is more interested in making the point that Christ, as high priest, was divinely appointed.

 v5.
-The writer now deals with the qualifications of Christ, v5-10.
+The author now deals with the qualifications of Christ, v5-10.
 In v5-6 he compares the appointment of Aaron with Christ.
-Initially, to make this point, our writer draws on the teaching of Psalm.2:7; "You are my Son, this day have I begotten you".
-Our author wants to establish that Jesus was appointed to the position of High Priest by God the Father.
+Initially, to make this point, our author draws on the teaching of Psalm 2:7; "You are my Son, this day have I begotten you".
+He wants to establish that Jesus was appointed to the position of High Priest by God the Father.
 The "this day" is most likely referring to the day of Christ's enthronement - the day when Christ was publicly exalted in his death, resurrection and ascension, Ac.2:36.
-In that day he was the "coming Son of Man", coming in the sense of proceeding to the throne of God to take upon himself authority and might.
-In that day Christ was proclaimed "Son" of God.
-Christ is now seated at the right hand of God and is ruling his kingdom; the "Day" has come.
+In that day he was the "coming Son of Man", coming in the sense of proceeding to the throne of God to take upon himself authority and rule.
+In that day Christ was proclaimed Son of God.
+Christ is now seated at the right hand of God and is ruling his kingdom; the day has come.
 God has handed the authority of the kingdom over to his beloved Son, the Messiah, the Son of David.

 As we struggle through life, we are constantly being tempted to abandon our loyalty to Christ.
 If we do this we are lost.
 Our only hope is to throw ourselves on Christ's mercy, seeking aid in our strife.
 The question is, can Christ meet our need?
 The answer is yes.
 He is a high priest who is willing to represent us in the presence of the living God, he is a high priest who is well able to empathize with our weakness, and he is a high priest appointed by God the Father himself.
 Jesus is completely able to help us in our daily life and eternally save us, and this because he has gone before us as the perfect Son of God.